Aiken County SC assistance programs.

-Two places to turn for aid include the Community Ministry of North Augusta as well as the Aiken/Barnwell Community Action Commission, Inc. Both of these organizations offer a multitude of services and resources to low and moderate income families.
+Two places to turn for support include the Community Ministry of North Augusta as well as the Aiken/Barnwell Community Action Commission, Inc. Both of these organizations offer a multitude of services and resources to low and moderate income families.

+Assistance from Community Ministry of North Augusta is a faith based organization that help the poor, unemployed and struggling households.
 Known as CMONA for short, this non-profit organization was organized by six local churches - Holy Trinity Lutheran Church, Fairview Presbyterian Church, Grace United Methodist Church, Our Lady of Peace Catholic Church, Second Providence Baptist Church and St. Bartholomew Episcopal Church.

 They offer grants for dealing emergencies that people may be faced with on a case-by-case basis.
 Assistance provided may take the form of funds for an overdue heating or utility bill, clothing or furnishings, purchasing prescription medications or providing food aid.
 Find other charity organizations.

 Anyone applying for assistance needs to provide a valid photo I.D., Social Security card, proof of residence within the Area 2 school district and this information needs to be provided for each person in the household.
 CMONA will also refer clients to other social agencies and counseling as needed.
 For example, they can refer people to credit counselors.
-Read services for debt help.
+Read more on services for debt help.

 The Weatherization Assistance Program, which is administered by Aiken/Barnwell Community Action Commission, Inc will help people reduce their energy bills.
 It is aimed at low and moderate income families who live in the Aiken area.
 It will help them reduce their energy bills by installing cost-effective energy-efficiency measures.
 The program is free to qualified applicants.